habibcilmd-cardiologist/dr-cil/content/en/services/angiography/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is angiography painful?"
+      answer: "Since local anesthesia is applied, no pain is felt during the procedure.
+There may be a temporary warm sensation when contrast is given."
+    - question: "How long does angiography take?"
+      answer: "Diagnostic angiography takes 15-30 minutes.
+Duration may extend if stent is placed."
+    - question: "When can I go home after angiography?"
+      answer: "Same-day discharge is possible with radial access, usually next day with femoral access."
+    - question: "Is hospitalization required for angiography?"
+      answer: "Usually performed as a day procedure.
+Hospitalization may be required in patients with high complication risk."
+    - question: "When can I return to work after angiography?"
+      answer: "Most patients can return to normal activities within 1-2 days."
 ---

 Coronary angiography is the imaging of heart vessels (coronary arteries) using X-rays and contrast material.
 This procedure is considered the gold standard in diagnosing coronary artery disease.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in coronary angiography procedures.